 For the tortilla strips:

 - Follow the instructions on this how to make tortilla strips post.
-This is a good place to start as they need to cool and can be kept in an air-tight bag or container for several days and still remain crunchy.
+This is a good place to start as they need to cool before eating, and they can be kept in an air-tight bag or container for several days and still remain crunchy.

 For the quinoa: